-There are several options when paying your supplier in China.
-Here we cover some of them along with some useful tips.
+Managing China supplier payment - There are several options when paying your supplier in China.
+Here are our top 5 tips.

 ‘How do I pay my China supplier?’ is an important question that importers in Western companies must answer to avoid putting themselves in a position of significant risk.
 The five tips in this post cover the following topics on managing supplier payments: